srujane66/b1hubsupport/_posts/door-locks/2017-08-02-how-to-delete-fortezz-mimolite-from-the-hub.md

 ---
 layout: post
+postid: '00300'
+catid: '02000'
 categories: door-locks
-title: How to delete FortezZ MIMOlite from the Hub?
+title: How to delete FortrezZ MIMOlite from the Hub?
 ---

 Method 1: